yarisvt/tyk-docs/tyk-docs/content/get-started/with-tyk-hybrid/tutorials/create-security-policy.md

 ![Save a Policy][7]

-To make the policy active, select the `Create` button.
-Once the policy is saved, you will be able to use it when generating tokens, OAuth clients and custom JWT tokens.
+To make the policy active, click **Create** .
+Once the policy is saved, you will be able to use it when generating keys, OAuth clients and custom JWT tokens.

 ## <a name="with-api"></a>Tutorial: Create a security policy with the API